Skip to content

 Installation

-Pre-packaged versions of Py2DTM are released on the Python Package Index (PyPI).
-We target Linux operating systems on Python 3.9 and above for these releases, and the PyTorch GPU acceleration backend is only tested against NVIDIA GPUs.
+Pre-packaged versions of Leopard-EM are released on the Python Package Index (PyPI).
+We target Linux operating systems on Python versions 3.9 - 3.12 for these releases, and the PyTorch GPU acceleration backend is only tested against NVIDIA GPUs.
 With these caveats in mind, the package can be installed using pip:

-We also recommend you install the package in a virtual environment (such as conda) to avoid conflicts with other packages.
+We also recommend you install the package in a virtual environment (such as conda) to avoid conflicts with other installed Python packages or software on your machine.
+If there are persistent issues during installation, you can open up a bug report on the GitHub page.

 Installing from Source

-To install the package from source, first clone the repository and install the package using pip:
+If you want to install Leopard-EM from source, first clone the repository and install the package using pip:

 pip install .